You should consider Cloudflare workers

 Issues and negatives

 Finally, the access control and permissions could be more granular.
-You basically have one single switch that grants a user or API token write permissions to every single worker on the account.
-Not a huge problem for personal use (although definitely not optimal), but can be a deal breaker in a professional setting.
+You basically have a single toggle that grants a user or an API token write permissions to every single worker on the account.
+Maybe not a huge problem for personal use (tough definitely not optimal), but can be a deal breaker in a professional / enterprise setting.

 Final thoughts